EnderKill98/No-Chat-Reports/docs/README.md

 ## Credits

-The file `bestDict.txt` is from [www.opensubtitles.org](https://www.opensubtitles.org/) and licensed under CC By SA 4.0
+The file `bestDict.txt` is based on data from [www.opensubtitles.org](https://www.opensubtitles.org/) and licensed under CC By SA 4.0

 ## Version